rafaelhuntstokes/bayesian_optimisation/docs/README.md

 The main changes necessary are:
 1. Update dataset array used in `time_residuals.py` for $\chi^2$ calculations.
 See my thesis for details on collecting a new dataset (Chapter 3)
-2. Change liquid scintillator material / optics table specificed in `RAT` MC macro file.
+2. Change liquid scintillator material / optics table specified in `RAT` MC macro file.
 This is simply achieved by altering the string in `select_parameters.py`

 ### Customisation and Algorithm Improvements